APSCatx/club/Bylaws/NationalsSlots.md

 ## Eligibility Criteria
 Members must meet all the following criteria to be eligible for a slot code:

-1. **Membership Duration**: Must have been a member of APSC for at least six (6) months of the qualifying year and be a current member of a club.
+1. **Membership Duration**: Must have been a member of APSC for at least six (6) months of the qualifying year.
-2. **Participation Requirement**: Must have participated in at least three (3) matches at APSC during the qualifying year.
+2. **Participation Requirement**: Must have participated in at least three (3) matches at APSC during the qualifying year and be a current member of the club.
 3. **USPSA Membership**: Must be an active member of USPSA for the year in which the nationals will be held.

 ## Slot Assignment
-- **Based on Performance**: Slot codes will be assigned to eligible respondents based on their ELO rank.
-The ELO ranking will consider all matches shot at APSC during the qualifying year.
+- **Based on Performance within Divisions**: Slot codes will be assigned to eligible respondents based on their ELO rank within the divisions that match the nationals for which slot codes are being assigned.
+This means that division ranking will take precedence.
+    - For instance, if a member applies for a slot to Open Nationals but has only competed in the Production division, and is the top-ranked Production shooter, they would still be prioritized after those who have actively competed and are ranked in the Open division, even if their Open division rank is lower.
+This ensures that slots are assigned to members most closely aligned with the specific competition division of the nationals.
-    - **Accuracy of Match Registration**: It is crucial for members to accurately register for matches using their correct shooter number and consistent naming.
-Data inconsistencies, such as incorrect shooter numbers or modified names, may prevent the accurate calculation of an ELO ranking.
-APSC is not responsible for any ranking issues that arise from errors in match registration on PractiScore.
+- **Accuracy of Match Registration**: Members must accurately register for matches using their correct shooter number and consistent naming.
+Inaccuracies such as incorrect shooter numbers or modified names may lead to issues in ELO ranking calculation.
+APSC will not be responsible for ranking discrepancies arising from registration errors on PractiScore.

 ## Slot Code Reassignment
 - **Unable to Use Slot**: If a slot recipient cannot use their slot code, they must make a best faith effort to notify the APSC president as soon as possible so that the slot can be reassigned to the next eligible member.